 Note: if you want to use other nuts which don’t come ready-ground, such as walnuts or pistachios, just use around half the almond requirement of those nuts, and blitz only in brief bursts to stop the natural oils coming out.

-Every now and then I blitz a large batch of ground almonds and icing sugar together (500g or so of each) and simply store this fine powder in an airtight container.
-I then have a near-instant macaron mix, needing me only to add the meringue (which only takes moments to make).
+Every now and then I make up a large batch of tant pour tant (500g or so each of ground almonds and icing sugar) and simply store this fine powder in an airtight container in a cupboard.
+I then have a speedy macaron mix, needing me only to add the meringue (which only takes minutes to make).

 When I want to use this powder to make macarons, whatever the amount of egg whites I have, I just weigh out 2½ times this weight to get the amount of this almond/icing sugar powder (see Top Tip 1 above).